thirumurthis/Learnings/Apisix-Zitadel/apisix-zitadel.md

 ## Deploying Apache Apisix and Zitadel in Kuberentes

+In this blog will be demonstrating how to setup Apisix and Zitadel in Kind Kubernetes cluster for development.

 Pre-requesites:

-- Below software installed
+Software to be installed
   - Docker desktop
   - Kind
   - Helm
   - Kubectl

-We will use Kind cluster to demostrate the deployment of Apisix and Zitadel.

 ### What is Apache Apisix?

 Apache Apisix is opensource API Gateway based on Nginx and etcd.
-For more info, refer the Apisix documentation.

-In this demonstration, Apache Apisix is installed to cluster using helm chart.
-Along with Apache Apisix additionally the Apisix Dashboard and Apisix Ingress controller will aslo be deployed.
+Apache Apisix is installed to cluster using helm chart, along with Apisix Dashboard and Apisix Ingress controller.
-This deployment is only for development, for production grade refer the documentation.
+This deployment is only for development and not production grade.
+For more info refer the [Apache Apisix](https://apisix.apache.org) documentation.

 ### What is Zitadel?

 Zitadel provides identity management service along with authentication management.
+There is a opensource version of this application.
-This application has a opensource version, whcih supports OIDC (OpenID connect specifications)
+Zitadel can be configured with custom OIDC (OpenID connect specifications) provider.

-Zitadel application is also installed with helm chart, it provides a dashboard.
-Priod to deploying Zitadel, `ExternalDomain` and `ExternalPort` configuration needs to be provided in the values yaml.
+Zitadel application is installed with helm chart along with UI dashboard.
+We need to define a domain name prior to deploying Zitadel application, the override values file has the configuration `ExternalDomain` and `ExternalPort` for this values.
+Zitadel uses database cockroach and also supports Postgres, in this demonstration we install Postgres db.
 Zitadel UI, default username uses the Externaldomain in it and also a default password.

-## Configuring the Kind Cluster.
+## Configuring the Kind Cluster

 With Docker desktop running we can use below Kind configuration file to create the cluster.

 - In the kind cluster the ingress is enabled with kubeadmConfigPatches